louisdecharson/Grapher.js/README.md

 -   `options` **([Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object) | null)** you can pass an options Object to update the element's option. @link Grapher

+#### wipe

+Wipe the graph elements created by draw without removing the core elements so that the graph can be drawn again with .draw()

 #### downloadData

 Download the data associated with the Grapher element